dti-cognaio/cognaio-cloud-extract-iac/Readme.md

 Stores the Images needed for the COGNAiO® cloud extract application can be externally and is not Part of this deployment.
 ### Azure Vault
 Stores all secrets and credentials needed for the COGNAiO® cloud extract application
+### Mail Account (Not part of Terraform)
+Mail account for sending emails from the application to it's user.

 ## Usage
  - Fulfill [prerequisits](#prerequisites)